- A01 ~ The Rebirth of the Phoenix

 “You fixed it?”

 “Yeah.
-After working with that patched-up rig for about two years, I saved up enough to by my Falcon, just for my eighteenth birthday.
-Well, my parents gave me a good loan, which I paid them back.”
+After working with that patched-up rig for about two years, I saved up enough to buy my Falcon, just for my eighteenth birthday.
+Well, my parents gave me a good loan, which I paid them back after just three years.”

 “Impressive,” Aia blinks.